Livingsta is a writer who focuses on anything that fascinates, provokes or interests her. She always puts forth her best efforts and focus.

 The ways in which costs may be minimised in own area of responsibility are:

-- There are many advanced technologies available these days, right from online shopping to paying bills etc. Make efficient use of these technologies as they save time and money.
+There are many advanced technologies available these days, right from online shopping to paying bills etc. Make efficient use of the following technologies to save time and money.

 - Meetings can be held using teleconferences, which means you save money on travelling, arranging rooms/venues, save time on organising and planning for meeting rooms etc.